 A range of instruments and methodologies are used to effectively manage capital, including share issues, reinsurance, dividend policies, Tier 1 and Tier 2 instruments.
-Capital targets are structured according to risk appetite, the business lines regulatory frameworks and APRA's NOHC Authorisation.
+Capital targets are structured according to risk appetite, the relevant business lines regulatory frameworks and APRA's NOHC Authorisation.

 The Issuer's NOHC Authorisation prescribes what constitutes regulatory capital of the Issuer at the NOHC level.
 It does not recognise Tier 2 Capital at the NOHC level.
-However, APRA has advised that it permits the Issuer to use the proceeds of the issue of the Notes to fund Tier 2 Capital of one or more Regulated Entities within the Suncorp Group, provided the Notes themselves comply with the eligibility criteria for Tier 2 Capital instruments set forth in APRA's Prudential Standards for general insurers.
+However, APRA has advised that it permits the Issuer to use the proceeds of the issue of the Notes to fund Tier 2 Capital of one or more Regulated Entities within the Suncorp Group, provided the Notes themselves comply with the eligibility criteria for Tier 2 Capital instruments set forth in APRA's Prudential Standards for general insurers (and certain other conditions are met).

 Suncorp Group aims to pay annual dividends based on a target payout ratio of 60% to 80% of cash earnings.
-For the 2018 financial year, the board of directors committed to increase the payout ratio above the top end of the usual range to look through the impact on cash earnings of the accelerated strategic investment to deliver key components of the Marketplace.

-Suncorp Group maintains a strong capital position with all three regulated businesses holding CET1 Capital in excess of targets:
+The Suncorp Group maintains a strong capital position with all regulated businesses holding CET1 Capital in excess of targets (pre dividend) as follows:

-- The General Insurance businesses' CET1 position was 1.37 times the prescribed capital amount ("PCA") as at 30 June 2018, above its target operating range of 1.0 1.2 times PCA. - The Bank's CET1 Ratio was 9.07% as at 30 June 2018, above its target operating range of 8.5% 9.0%. - The Life businesses' CET1 position was 1.99 times the PCA as at 30 June 2018, with A\$152 million excess to target. - An additional A\$169 million of excess CET1 was held in the Issuer (NOHC) and other corporate service entities as at 30 June 2018.
+- The General Insurance businesses' CET1 position was 1.25 times the prescribed capital amount ("PCA") as at 30 June 2020, at the top of its target operating range of 1.05-1.25 times PCA. - The Bank's CET1 Ratio was 9.34% as at 30 June 2020, above the middle of its target operating range of 9.0%-9.5%. - A\$605 million of CET1 was held at Group (the Issuer and related Corporate services entities) as at 30 June 2020.

-Suncorp Group's excess to CET1 target was A\$448 million and its excess Total Capital to target was A\$1,010 million both as at 30 June 2018 after adjusting for the final dividend.
+The Suncorp Group's excess to CET1 target was A\$823 million and its excess Total Capital to target was A\$1,236 million both as at 30 June 2020 after adjusting for the final dividend net of DRP.